yogibear/SOLID_Principles_Explored/README.md

 Square at 20 , 20
 ```

-This is the sort of bug, which unless you have good testing could go un-noticed.
+This is the sort of bug which LSP helps you avoid.

 ## Fixing the broken code

+Now lets work through the bear minimum we need to change step by step, to see how we fix this violation of LSP.

-We now have a ```LiskovGoodTwin``` class, but he starts out with the same evil as above.
+We now have a ```LiskovGoodTwin``` class, but it starts out with the same evil as above.

-However this class is willing to become good.
-So what is the minimum set of changes we need in order for the good twin to change to good from evil?
+However this class will be modofied to not violate LSP.

 First of all we create an interface ```iDrawableShape```
 ```
 interface iDrawableShape
 {
 	void Draw();
 }
 ```

 Then we make sure all the classes implement it.
 Lets look at this.

-The Evil twin has these classe headers
+The before set of class headers
 ```
 public class GeoShape
 public class Circle : GeoShape